grafana/mimir/docs/sources/mimir/references/architecture/components/store-gateway.md

 The auto-forget feature works as follows: when an healthy store-gateway instance identifies an instance in the ring that is unhealthy for longer than 10 times the configured `-store-gateway.sharding-ring.heartbeat-timeout` value, the healthy instance removes the unhealthy instance from the ring.

-The store-gateway auto-forget feature can be disabled setting `-store-gateway.sharding-ring.auto-forget-enabled=false`.
+The store-gateway auto-forget feature can be disabled by setting `-store-gateway.sharding-ring.auto-forget-enabled=false`.

 ### Zone-awareness